About The American Legion

 To foster and perpetuate a one hundred percent Americanism.

-To preserve the memories and incidents of our associations in the great wars.
+To preserve the memories and incidents of our associations in all wars.

 To inculcate a sense of individual obligation to the community, state and nation